Dsking32/Dsking32/README.md

-- 👋 Hi, I’m @Dsking32
+- 👋 Hi, I’m Femi Stephen
-- 👀 I’m interested in learning django
+- 👀 I’m Currently learning Javascript
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me "dsking32@gmail.com"

 <!---
 Dsking32/Dsking32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.